Menu

 PAT(Port Authority of Thailand)

 Port Authority of Thailand.
-A public enterprise established in 1951 for the purpose of managing and operating Bangkok Port under the jurisdiction of the Ministry of Communication.
+A public enterprise established in 1951 with the aim of managing and operating Bangkok Port under the jurisdiction of the Ministry of Communications (Ministry of Communications).

 patrol